naraharikr/master_thesis/README.md

 Change the working directory to the path where code is stored and run the required `.m` file.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## DISCLAIMER
 This is an ongoing part of my Master Thesis at Aalto University.
-The Master thesis is being supervised by [`Themistoklis Charalambous`](https://themistoklis.org/), `Associate Professor, Aalto University`.
+The Master thesis is being supervised by `[Themistoklis Charalambous](https://themistoklis.org/), Associate Professor, Aalto University`.
 Also, he heads [`Distributed and Networked Control Systems`](https://www.aalto.fi/en/department-of-electrical-engineering-and-automation/distributed-and-networked-control-systems) research group, which focuses on blending control theory, communication theory and information theory.
 The master thesis focuses primalrily to reproduce the distributed optimisation algorithms proposed in research paper as mentioned in `Reference Work`.

 ### Reference Work